 Easy Pumpkin Rolls

-Thanks to the dietary fibers from the whole-wheat flour and pumpkin, the rolls fill you up for much longer!
+Thanks to the dietary fiber from the whole wheat flour and pumpkin, the rolls fill you up for much longer!
 Additionally, the pumpkin supplies large quantities of the vitamin A precursor beta-carotene, which is important for healthy eyes.